 With Philadelphia just a short drive away, you'll have access to world-class museums and renowned music and dance performance groups.
 The city is an ever-evolving hub for artists so you'll feel like an insider with internship opportunities at institutions like the University of Pennsylvania Museum of Anthropology.

-From day one, you'll gain mentors in the fine arts faculty who seek to know you both personally and professionally as you receive individualized instruction.
+From day one, you'll gain mentors in the visual and performing arts faculty who seek to know you both personally and professionally as you receive individualized instruction.
 You'll be supported in your creative endeavors and make connections with internationally-recognized artists like painter Wendy Hatch, dancer Katherine Kiefer Stark, and jazz trumpeter John Vanore.

 Beyond the classroom, you're encouraged to join music and dance performance groups on campus.
 Some groups like Chamber Ensemble and Widener Chorale are led by faculty; others are student-led, like the acapella group Keepin' It Trill and Widener Dance Company.
 You'll become a leader collaborating with your peers to put on spectacular performances each semester.